underscoreio/underscoreio/src/html/_jobs/2015-11-13-superawesome.md

 location: London
 level: Intermediate, Senior
 summary: |
   Want to work for a startup in London?
-SuperAwesome (www.superawesome.tv) are looking for someone to help in the development of a unique kid-safe marketing platform that is changing the way kids engage in the space both on the web & on mobile.
+[SuperAwesome](http://www.superawesome.tv) are looking for someone to help in the development of a unique kid-safe marketing platform that is changing the way kids engage in the space both on the web & on mobile.
 remote: No
 admin: jan@mewe.com
 application_url: https://superawesome.workable.com/jobs/154770